 Outline and Define Your Content Marketing Strategy

 Content marketing is not unique to your business.
 In fact, the vast majority of businesses use some kind of content marketing.
-However, the problem with the content marketing approach of most companies is the lack of any real established strategy.
+However, the problem with the content marketing guide of most companies is the lack of any real established strategy.
 That is why sometimes you need professional help.

 Without an established strategy, there’s no way of knowing how well it’s working or what the next phase of the plan is.
 Content marketing without a clearly defined strategy is like cold calling by randomly pulling out numbers from the phone book.
 There’s no way to know what will work or how to go about improving what you’re doing.